P2softorg/number3/README.md

 ### Running the project

 1. Run `npm build` to compile the tailwind.css files
-2. Run `flask run`, your server should be running at `localhost:5000`
+2. While under your virtual environment, run `flask run`.
+Your server should start at `localhost:5000`

 ----